vipulnaik/diet-exercise-health/notes/2024-03-10-onward-dry-throat.md

 2024-03-12.
 By the morning of 2024-03-13, it was not noticeable enough to be distracting to me, though I could still notice it if I focused attention toward it.

+After my morning meal on 2024-03-13, I felt pretty close to normal, even when consciously focusing on the throat.